Wimbledon 2022: order of play, draw, schedule – Nadal & Kyrgios start times

 As the matches at Wimbledon are played back to back, with the second match not starting until the first is finished, and so on, predicting the exact start time is tricky.

-However, as Kyrgios is on in the first match of the day at Centre Court we know his match with Nakashima will begin at 1:30pm.
+However, as Djokovic is on in the first match of the day at Centre Court we know his match with Sinner will begin at 1:30pm.

-Halep’s clash against Badosa will follow straight after the aforementioned encounter, and it is currently estimated to start at 3:30pm - this, of course, will be affected by the length of the preceding match.
+Jabeur’s clash against Bouzkova will follow straight after the aforementioned encounter, and it is currently estimated to start at 3:30pm - this, of course, will be affected by the length of the preceding match.

-Nadal’s match against Van de Zandschulp will be the last match of the day on Centre Court.
+Norrie’s match against will be the second and final match of the day on Court 1, and the current estimated start time is 1:00pm.

 What is the ticket information for Wimbledon 2022?